 If you’re not currently filling your body on a daily basis with wholesome, nourishing foods I urge you to do some research to find an eating plan that works for you.
 And stick to it!

-To get you started here are some basics that anyone can add into their lifestyle every day:
+To get you started here are some basics that anyone can add to their lifestyle every day:

 Drinking water.
 The more the better.